jiwonchoi-phys/QuantumCoda/README.md

     >
     > Others: 'nanumgothic'

-    If you don't have the fonts above in your PC then written words in Hangul may look broken.
+    If you don't have the fonts above in your PC then written Hangul words in our game may be looking broken.
 Sure, there is no problem with running the game.

 ## Release Notes
 ### v0.13